7RU7H/Archive/Web-Hacking/Haddix-Methodology/Application-Analysis.md

 [NahamCon2022 - Jason Haddix BBHM - AA](https://www.youtube.com/watch?v=HmDY7w8AbR4)

 # Disclaimer
 This is just my notes of the talk mentioned above.
-These notes were taken to further my research in bug hunting and ethical hacking generally
+These notes were taken to further my research in bug hunting and ethical hacking.

 # Mental Hurdles